hyungmogu/cloud-guru-monitoring-kubernetes-with-prometheus/02_setting_up_your_environment/02_setting_up_a_kubernetes_cluster.md

 ## Installing Docker

-1. Login to each individual nodes, and type in the following command line codes (above doesnt work)
+1. Login to each individual nodes, and type in the following command line codes

 **All Kubernetes Nodes**
 ```